esp-rs/esp-println/README.md

 ## defmt

 Using the `defmt` feature, esp-println will install a defmt global logger.
 The logger will output to the same data stream as `println!()`, and adds framing bytes so it can be used even with other, non-defmt output.
+Using the `defmt` feature automatically uses the Rzcobs encoding and does not allow changing the encoding.

+You can also use the `defmt-raw` feature that allows using any encoding provided by defmt, but does not add extra framing.
+Using this feature requires some care as the defmt output may become unrecoverably mangled when other data are printed.

 ## License